berndporr/iir1/README.md

 ## Usage / Documentation

-Usage is very simple.
+The easiest way to learn is from examples.
 A demo program is in the `demo` directory which sets up different filters.
-A delta pulse is sent into the filters and saved as a gnuplot/octave file.
-Also the directory containing the unit tests contains examples for every filter type.
+A delta pulse as a test signal is sent into the filters and saved as a gnuplot/octave file.
+With the Python script `plot_impulse_fresponse.py` you can plot the frequency responses.
+Also the directory containing the unit tests provides examples for every filter type.

 For an overview of the class structure and general concepts have a look at Documentation.txt.